 Repeated Use of the N-Word

 Jones has used the N-word live on air on two separate occasions.
 The first time he used it was in 2012 in reference to Malcolm Turnbull.
 “Good stuff, Tony Abbott,” he said.
 “You’re there not to buckle at the knees just because a few little media outlets and sympathisers to Julia Gillard want you to.
 There’s talk of Malcolm Turnbull, the n—– in the woodpile.”
-To remind everybody that he can say anything he wants because he is a rich white man (hear him roar), he used the same expression again in August of 2018 when discussing finance minister Mathias Cormann.
+He then used the same expression again in August of 2018 when discussing finance minister Mathias Cormann.
 “The n—– in the woodpile here, if one can use that expression—and I’m not going to yield to people who tell us that certain words in the language are forbidden—the person who’s playing hard to get is Mathias Cormann.”